andreapassini/DROP/README.md

 Implementing the scene graph using a tree.
 We will store the transform in local coordinates and the cumulated transform in world coordinates.
 Local transform for the transformations related to the single object.
-The cumulated one for the scale, orientation and postion of the object in world space, to be used by the other components.
+The cumulated one for the scale, orientation and position of the object in world space, to be used by the other components.

 # Particle System